Bradley Wiggins: 2015: Paris–Roubaix, WIGGINS and hour record

 At Paris–Roubaix, Wiggins's much publicised last race with Sky and primary goal of the early season, he finished in 18th position.
 He attacked with 30 km left to race, but was reabsorbed by the peloton.
 A few days after the race it was announced that Wiggins would make his bid to break the hour record on 7 June at Lee Valley VeloPark.
 He participated to the Tour de Yorkshire with WIGGINS Team, but did not register a significant result.
 A few weeks after leaving Team Sky, Wiggins said he felt "liberated" and "happier".
-On 7 June 2015 Wiggins broke the hour record, riding 54.526 km, surpassing Dowsett's mark of 52.937 km, set five weeks earlier, by more than 3%.
+On 7 June 2015, Wiggins broke the hour record, riding 54.526 km, surpassing Dowsett's mark of 52.937 km, set five weeks earlier, by more than 3%.

+Roubaix, his first top-ten finish in a 'monument' classic, effectively marked the end of Wiggin's elite road career.
+That career was unusually brief by professional standard; his unexpectedly high finish in 2009 Tour de France led to his high-profile transfer to Team Sky for the following year, and a difficult first season.
+From 2011 through 2015, however, he had a remarkable run of successes including world and Olympic time trial titles, a Tour de France title and podium place in the Vuelta a Espana in 2011, and wins in almost all the major one week stage races between 2011 and 2013, including a Paris-Nice and two Criteriums du Dauphine, becoming the first man to win a treble of the Paris-Nice, the Dauphine and the Tour du Romandie, and the Tour de France in one season during his annus mirabilis in 2012.
+By 2014, however, he had already been eclipsed by his super -domestique Chris Froome in the Sky pecking order, incentivizing his return to the track in time for one last run at the Olympic Games and a fifth Olympic gold medal.

 On 16 August, Wiggins joined Cavendish on the track for the first time since the 2008 Olympics, winning the Madison in the first round of the Revolution cycling series at the newly opened Derby Velodrome.
-In October Wiggins took his first gold medal at the European track championships when he was part of the British squad that won the team pursuit.
+In October, Wiggins took his first gold medal at the European track championships when he was part of the British squad that won the team pursuit.